Digital Education Support

 Click here to view a list of the upcoming Digital Education CPD sessions

-‘ABC’ Curriculum Design Workshops
+‘ABC/ARC’ Curriculum Design Workshops

 Based on the successful curriculum design workshops pioneered at UCL, the ABC workshop offers a toolkit of traditional and digital learning design methods.
 Through discussion and planning a useful oversight of module design, methods, formative / summative feedback and different elements of teaching, learning and assessment are developed across modules within a programme.